Facts & Figures

-Latvia's currency: the lat
+Latvia's currency: from the lat to the euro

-From its inception, the Latvian currency, the lat, has been one of the most stable currencies in Europe.
-In 2005, after joining the EU and developing a strategy to join the European Monetary Union, the lat was pegged to the euro (1 LVL = 0.702804 EUR).
-The exchange rate vs. the dollar is 1USD = 0.531 LVL (as of 12/31/2012).
-Latvia plans to join the euro currency group at some stage in the coming years (currently scheduled for January 1, 2014).
-The Bank of Latvia is responsible for the currency and its powers make it independant from the government in Latvia.
-It is considered one of the most independant central banks in Europe.For further information about the Latvian currency and monetary policy in Latvia please visit the Bank of Latvia website.
+After Latvia regained its independence in 1991, the Latvian currency, the lat, was one of the most stable currencies in Europe.
+After joining the EU, in 2005 is was decided to join the European Monetary Union, and the lat was pegged to the euro (1 LVL = 0.702804 EUR).
+On January 1, 2014, Latvia joined the euro currency group.
+The Bank of Latvia is independant from the government in Latvia and is now part of the ECB and Eurosystem.
+It's major goal is price statbility, so as to help foster a strong, growth-orientated economy.
+For further information about Latvian monetary policy, the economy, and the euro please visit the Bank of Latvia website.